zulip/zulip/docs/markdown.md

 based on [marked.js](https://github.com/chjj/marked)
 (`static/js/echo.js`), and is used to preview and locally echo messages the moment the sender hits enter, without waiting for round trip from the server.
-Those frontend previews are only shown to the sender, and they are almost identical to the ones that the server provides.
+Those frontend renderings are only shown to the sender of a message, and they are (ideally) identical to the backend rendering.

 The JavaScript markdown implementation has a function, `echo.contains_bugdown`, that is used to check whether a message